-SUBJECT SPECIFIC: Those pupils working from STEPS 10-19 increasingly have more opportunities for subject led teaching and group learning.
+SUBJECT SPECIFIC: Those pupils working from STEPS 10-16 increasingly have more opportunities for subject led teaching and group learning.
 Using in-depth knowledge of the pupils, the teacher will decide upon the best approach for each child.
 The topic themes guide planning and delivery but there will be more focused lessons for some subjects such as science.
 As pupils progress through steps 10 onwards there will be increased encouragement and expectation for pupils to become more active in their own learning.
 By Step 13/14 some children will have their own workbooks for maths and literacy.
-Within steps 17-19, teaching will include broader topics and children working at these levels may be grouped together across school for specific subjects.